kentpmckinney/epi-address-book/README.md

 ### Previewing this Project

-A live demo of this application is available [at this location](https://kentpmckinney.github.io/epi-address-book)
+A [live demo](https://kentpmckinney.github.io/epi-address-book) of this application is available

 ### Technologies Used